 Another obvious place to promote your coupons is on your website’s homepage or other high-traffic landing pages.
 Customers visiting your site are likely to see coupons on these pages, and since they are already there to shop, there is a good chance that they will make use of your coupon as well.

 Advanced Coupons has a lot of tools that can help you promote coupons.
-You can use our plugin to create a coupon that you can embed just about anywhere.
-This includes on your site, on social media, or via email.
+You can use our plugin to create a coupon that you can embed just about anywhere!

 Are coupons considered marketing?